sbhrwl/aws/2.AI/DataPreProcessing/README.md

 - This mode requires a feature group to be stored in an online stor-

 #### Offline
--  In offline mode, large streams of data are fed to an offline store, which can be used for training and batch inferenc-
+-  In offline mode, large streams of data are fed to an offline store, which can be used for training and batch inference
 - This mode requires a feature group to be stored in an offline stor-
 - The offline store uses your S3 bucket for storage and can also fetch data using Athena queries.
 #### Online and Offline